|Ticket Type||Ticket Tariff|

 Note: Prices are a guide only and may change on a daily basis.
 For the most up to date information on ticket prices click either 'Visit Website' button on this page

-Booking tickets prior to your visit is essential.
+Booking tickets prior to your visit is NOT essential.
 For more informaton and to book tickets please visit their website.

 An amazing secret underground WWII bunker on Rumford Street in Liverpool.
 Western Approaches played a pivotal role in the Battle of the Atlantic.
 Walk through hidden rooms and discover the stories locked in the wartime bunker that protected the tactics and secrets of the British Armed Forces plotting to protect Britain's sea supply routes and aid the Allied victory.